Testing quantum satisfiability: Introduction

 \subsection{Results}

 We will first state the three basic definitions we will use in this work.
 Throughout we write $\sigma_k(S)$ for the set of $k$-element subsets of a set $S$ and $[n]$ for the set $\{1, \dots, n\}$.
-For any subset $x \in \sigma_k(S)$ we use the notation $\overline{x}:=(S-x)$ for the complement. \begin{definition}[Quantum $k$-SAT] An instance of quantum $k$-SAT (without a lower bound on the ground state energy) is defined by the following data. \begin{itemize} \item A number of qubits $n$. \item For every $k$-element subset $s \in \sigma_k([n])$, a projector $\Pi_s$ on $(\mathbb{C}^2)^{\otimes n}$ which acts nontrivially only on the qubits in $s$.
-These projectors are given as matrices whose entries have precision polynomial in $n$ (i.e. they are specified by $\textrm{poly}(n)$ bits). \end{itemize} We write the instance as $([n],\{\Pi_s\})$.
+For any subset $x \in \sigma_k(S)$ we use the notation $\overline{x}:=S-x$ for the complement. \begin{definition}[Quantum $k$-SAT] An instance of quantum $k$-SAT (without a lower bound on the ground state energy) is defined by the following data. \begin{itemize} \item A number of qubits $n$. \item For every $k$-element subset $s \in \sigma_k([n])$, a projector $\Pi_s$ on $(\mathbb{C}^2)^{\otimes n}$ which acts nontrivially only on the qubits in $s$. \end{itemize} We write the instance as $([n],\{\Pi_s\})$.
 The problem is to determine whether there exists some state $\ket{x} \in (\mathbb{C}^2)^{\otimes n}$ such that the following equation holds:

 If such a state exists we say that the instance is \emph{satisfiable}; if it does not we say that the instance is \emph{unsatisfiable}.
 If there is a product state $\ket{\phi}$ satisfying~\eqref{eq:satisfying} we say that the instance is \emph{satisfiable by a product state}. \end{definition}